quicwg/multipath/draft-ietf-quic-multipath.md

 or PATH_AVAILABLE frame for the same Path ID with a Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.

-The requrirement of monotonically increasing sequence numbers is per path.
+The requirement of monotonically increasing sequence numbers is per path.
 Receivers could very well receive the same sequence number for PATH_AVAILABLE or PATH_STANDBY Frames on different paths.
 The receiver of